 This region was destroyed in the 1988 earthquake and financially has never quite recovered.
 The closure of factories and high unemployment forces most men to look for work in Russia.
 It is the poorest region in Armenia.

 We just finalized the purchase of the farm, and I had never dreamed that we would do a project like this.
-However, I love the idea how the farm can provide both jobs and profits, which shall support future camps.
+However, I love the idea of how the farm can provide both jobs and profits, which shall support future camps.

-Name Your Own Cow and Help Start the Farm
+Name Your Own Cow at the Farm

 The real work now begins, but we are excited to bring hope, jobs, and God’s love to people’s lives.
 Our team on the ground is researching the best type of cows for this climate and location.
 The cost of one cow is on average about $1500 each.
 The original plan approved by the government is a farm with 42 cows.

 A $1500 donation provides naming a cow according to your instructions!
 Would you like to name a cow and support the farm?